microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 All those definitions will be available for the developers to create a new Dev Box based on it, in a few minutes.
 A developer portal is provided to the developers to create a new Dev Box based on the Dev Box definition.

+The Dev Box is entirely integrated in your souscription.
+You can use your Azure AD credentials to connect to the Dev Box.
+You can also define rules to stop the Dev Box automatically after the working hours.

 You will see the dedicated developer experience later in this workshop.

 ### Environment types